braintree/braintree-android-drop-in/v6_MIGRATION_GUIDE.md

 The builder pattern has been removed in v6 to allow for consistent object creation across Java and Kotlin.
 Method chaining has been removed, and setters have been renamed with the `set` prefix.

-For example, a `DropInRequest` can now be constructed below:
+For example, a `DropInRequest` can now be constructed as shown below:

 Java:
 ```java